Xeverous/the_website/notes/working.md

 - `breadcrumb` (custom) - set to `False` if for some reason the page should not get a breadcrumb (e.g. 404 page).
 - `index_path` - makes the page an index page and allows to use `generate_index` *shortcode*.

-Pages with slug "index" are special-treated and always have `pretty_url` disabled for them, see https://github.com/getnikola/nikola/issues/3287 for more information.

 Unused metadata fields:

 - `tags` - comma-separated lists of tags (no uses found yet, might be used in the future).